SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 Pharo ASTs provide a set of messages for storing arbitrary properties inside a node.
 Properties stored in a node are indexed by a key, following the API of Pharo dictionaries.

-- `aNode propertyAt: aKey put: anObject`: inserts `anObject` at `aKey`, overriding existing values at `aKey`.
+- `aNode propertyAt: aKey put: anObject`.
+It inserts `anObject` at `aKey`, overriding existing values at `aKey`.
-- `aNode hasProperty: aKey`: returns a boolean indicating if the node contains a property indexed by `aKey`.
+- `aNode hasProperty: aKey`.
+It returns a boolean indicating if the node contains a property indexed by `aKey`.
-- `aNode propertyAt: aKey`: returns the value associated with `aKey`.
+- `aNode propertyAt: aKey`.
+It returns the value associated with `aKey`.
 If `aKey` is not found, fails with an exception.
-- `aNode propertyAt: aKey ifAbsent: aBlock`: returns the value associated with `aKey`.
+- `aNode propertyAt: aKey ifAbsent: aBlock`.
+It returns the value associated with `aKey`.
 If `aKey` is not found, evaluate the block and return its value.
-- `aNode propertyAt: aKey ifAbsentPut: aBlock`: returns the value associated with `aKey`.
+- `aNode propertyAt: aKey ifAbsentPut: aBlock`.
+It returns the value associated with `aKey`.
 If `aKey` is not found, evaluate the block, insert the value of the block at `aKey`, and return the value.
-- `aNode propertyAt: aKey ifPresent: aPresentBlock ifAbsent: anAbsentBlock`: Searches for the value associated with `aKey`.
+- `aNode propertyAt: aKey ifPresent: aPresentBlock ifAbsent: anAbsentBlock`.
+It searches for the value associated with `aKey`.
 If `aKey` is found, evaluate `aPresentBlock` with its value.
 If `aKey` is not found, evaluate the block and return its value.
-- `aNode removeProperty: aKey`: removes the property at `aKey`.
+- `aNode removeProperty: aKey`.
+It removes the property at `aKey`.
 If `aKey` is not found, fails with an exception.
-- `aNode removeProperty: aKey ifAbsent: aBlock`: removes the property at `aKey`.
+- `aNode removeProperty: aKey ifAbsent: aBlock`.
+It removes the property at `aKey`.
 If `aKey` is not found, evaluate the block, and return its value.

 #### Testing Methods